 Solar attic fans are basically attic fans connected to solar panels.
-They use solar energy to work.
-The solar panels are mounted on the roof of the house where it converts the solar energy to electricity which in turn runs the attic fan.
-This type of attic fans are independent of any electrical connections.
+They use solar energy to work instead of drawing electricity from the mains.
+Their solar panels are mounted on the roof of the house where the panels convert solar energy to electricity to run the attic fan.

-These fans also do not have any batteries to store the electric current.
-So their performances depend entirely on the amount of sunlight available at the time.
+Solar attic fans also do not have batteries to store electric current produced by the solar panels.
+So their performances depend entirely on the amount of sunlight available at any given time.

 Best solar attic fans – List and detailed review